The rules of any given tabletop game do not have to be limited to what is listed in the rulebook.

 Kuitan Nashi: The Tanyao yaku only counts if the hand is closed (formed without called discards).
 This is an Obvious Rule Patch to prevent players from calling tiles left and right to try and finish their hand with Tanyao to fulfill the 1-yaku requirement just to claim bonus points for dora.

 Aotenjou ("Skyrocketing"): The exponential score formula that's normally used for hands worth less than 8,000 points is used for all hands, without the 8,000-point soft Cap.
 This means, for example, that a hand with 13 or more han is worth over 2 million points at a bare minimum, instead of the usual 32,000 hard cap.

 Usually there is also a separate rule on how to handle yakuman (see "Yakuman stacking" above).
-In the Touhou fangame Touhou Unreal Mahjong, the Aotenjou mode yakuman rule is "yakuman are worth 13 han, and multiple yakuman stack multiplicatively".
-This makes it possible to create a hand worth over 4 billion points.
+In the Touhou fangame Touhou Unreal Mahjong, the Aotenjou mode yakuman rule is "yakuman are worth 13 han, and multiple yakuman stack multiplicatively", with a hard cap at 4 billion points.